Benjamin-Italiaander/-fujitsu-lifebook-keyboard-issue/README.md

 # -fujitsu lifebook keyboard issue

 ## keyboard was not working Linux fujitsu lifebook

-Keyboard not working on Fujitsu Lifebook on Fedora 36

 So the after installing Fedora Linux 36 on my fujitsu lifebook u7410 my keyboard was not working anymore.
 I fixed this by editing grub.

 Just add at the bottom of /etc/default/grub the following line